![]() |

 |

-* | graduated from a recognized university and obtained a Bachelor’s degree in any disciplines, normally with an honours not lower than Second Class; or |
+* | graduated from a recognized university and obtained a bachelor’s degree, normally with honours not lower than Second Class or achieving an average grade of not lower than “B”; or |

-* | completed a course of study in a tertiary educational institution and obtained professional or similar qualifications equivalent to an honours degree. |
+* | completed a course of study in a tertiary educational institution and obtained professional or similar qualifications equivalent to a bachelor’s degree. |

 Those who expect to obtain a Bachelor's degree in the current academic year may also apply for admission. | |